richard-weinhold/pomato/docs/options.rst

   the rules on input data got more strict, therefore less input data is processed in pomato itself.
   The following functions remain:

-   - *stacked* (list of data): Excel can have problems with long tables.
-So for example the demand table can be read in a wide format and than stacked to fit the predefined structure.
-This has to be declared here.
    - *unique_mc* (bool): Sometimes it can be beneficial to computation time to have unique generation costs.
 This option add small increments to make all plants have unique marginal costs.